New Ram City, Aries

 They bowed low as they neared the throne before lifting their head to meet the king’s and queen’s eyes.

 Olive felt faint as soon as he registered the face hiding beneath the brim of the hat.
 A coldness seeped into his bones.
-His head buzzed, his stomach burned, a buzzing panic seized his chest.
+His head buzzed; his stomach burned; a buzzing panic seized his chest.

 “It is a pleasure to meet your acquaintance,” Claire said calmly, smoothly, voice as steady and tranquil as Atienna’s.
 “I greatly appreciate your acceptance of my presence given the current circumstances that befall your crown prince.”
 He inclined his head in Olive’s direction, and their eyes met.

 “Prince Yuseong,” his uncle said calmly, “we are always glad to welcome a member of the Sagittarian royal clans even with short notice.
-However, given the current political state of things, I do have to question your reason for coming here.”
+However, given the current state of things, I do have to question your reason for coming here.”

 “With all due respect, that’s exactly what I’ve come here for,” Claire interjected.
-“While I understand your desire to keep out of the border conflict due to your current internal issues, I must say it would be impolite to reject the request of a party that has aided you.”
+“While I understand your desire to keep out of the border conflict due to your current internal situation, I must say it would be impolite to reject the request of a party that has aided you.”

 “What are you saying, Prince Yuseong?”

 Olive shakily reached for his coat pocket.
 Empty.
 When did he…?